 James Beck, PhD

 As Chief Scientific Officer, James Beck, PhD, sets the strategic direction for the Parkinson’s Foundation research vision.
-Dr. Beck oversees a portfolio that has guided more than $400 million in research to explore what causes Parkinson’s disease (PD) and how to improve treatments, working towards a world without Parkinson’s disease.
-He has played an integral role in positioning the organization as a world leader in accelerating Parkinson’s research.
+Dr. Beck oversees a portfolio that has guided more than $400 million in research to explore what causes Parkinson’s disease (PD) and how to improve treatments.
+With the goal of enhancing care and advancing research toward a cure to create a world without PD, Dr. Beck has played an integral role in positioning the organization as a leader in accelerating Parkinson’s research.

 Dr. Beck, John Lehr and Christiana Evers at Georgia Senator Johny Isakson's office

-• Doubling the number of applicants for the research grants program
+• Tripling the number of applicants for the research grants program

 • Becoming the first PD organization with an open-access policy, encouraging broad data sharing including access to published Foundation-funded research to accelerate our understanding of PD